-So, are you one of the many expats looking for volunteering opportunities in Hamburg, but as a non-German speaker you are not sure where to start or which NGOs would need your help?
+So, are you one of the many expats looking for volunteering opportunities in Hamburg, but as you are part of the non-German speakers you are not sure where to start or which NGOs would need your help?
 This is where we at GoVolunteer will help you find inspiring social projects!
 Among German (also for beginner level), these projects have many different working languages, including English, Arabic, Persian, Spanish and French.

 1) Volunteer work with Refugees